fikers/Admit-Hero/README.md

 #Admit Hero
-#This is the first version the back of AdmitHero webapp
+#This is the first version of AdmitHero webapp
-#first time edit